 The weekly individual sessions focus on the troubles in the patient’s life and problem-solving behavior.
 Symptoms including suicidal thoughts and self-injury are discussed first, followed by negative behaviors that can interfere with the therapy program.
 Methods on improving self-worth and self-image are addressed in individual meetings, as well as learning to cope and overcome post-traumatic stress disorder (PTSD).

-Weekly DBT group therapy sessions last approximately two hours and are led by one of our experienced behavioral health therapists.
+Our weekly DBT group therapy sessions last approximately two hours and are led by one of our experienced behavioral health therapists.
 Clients learn four different life skills in group therapy: interpersonal effectiveness, distress tolerance/reality acceptance, emotion regulation, and mindfulness.
 The success of a DBT program depends on a strong working relationship between the patient and therapist.
 At Highland Springs, our therapists are trained experts in Dialectical Behavioral Therapy and can help you achieve results.

 There are four DBT modules that are designed to help individuals better manage their behaviors, emotions and thoughts.
 These DBT modules include core mindfulness, distress tolerance, interpersonal effectiveness, and emotion regulation.
 If an individual is living with a mental illness, they may lack some of the following skills.
 However, DBT is designed to help.